 - Once you’re done with that process, you must write a detailed overview of all the steps a user must take in these stages.

 The best thing about the story mapping process is that it focuses on improving user experience rather than considering internal opinions.
-Additionally, the process of story mapping often involves the entire development team, so it also promotes teamwork.
+The story mapping process often involves the entire development team and promotes teamwork.

 Unfortunately, the story mapping method doesn’t consider factors like business value and complexity, which can be a disadvantage for some.
-Story mapping enables product managers to shift their prioritization focus from their company to their customers.
+Story mapping enables product managers to shift their focus from their company to their customers.